Skip to content

-According to the United Nations, Eastern Europe is a region that includes Bulgaria, the Czech Republic, Hungary, Poland, Romania, the Russian Federation, and Slovakia, as well as the republics of Belarus, Moldova, and Ukraine.
+According to the United Nations, Eastern Europe comprises Bulgaria, the Czech Republic, Hungary, Poland, Romania, the Russian Federation, and Slovakia, as well as the republics of Belarus, Moldova, and Ukraine.

 However, many use the term “Eastern Europe” to refer to the countries that were ruled by the communist regime.
-This is because of the fact that the concept of the “Iron Curtain” separates Western Europe and Soviet-controlled Eastern Europe.
+This is because the concept of the “Iron Curtain” separates Western Europe from Soviet-controlled Eastern Europe.

 The region of Eastern Europe comprises a number of different countries, ethnicities, languages, and histories.
-The different parts of the region are labelled based on varying aspects.
-However, all of the countries have one thing in common which is the fact that they all have been a part of the Iron Curtain.
+The different parts of the region are labelled according to various aspects.
+However, all the countries have one thing in common: they were all part of the Iron Curtain.

 Sub-Regions in Eastern Europe

-The eastern European region is made up of different sub-regions.
-The widely recognized ones include:
+The Eastern European region is made up of different sub-regions.
+The widely recognised ones include:

 • East Central Europe